yearn/yearn-devdocs/README.md

 yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory and can be served using any static content hosting service.

 ## Deployment